nphlp/EcoService/docs/installation-guides/local.md

     pnpm install
     ```

-- Creates a Mysql user and a password and grants privileges
+- Create a MySQL user and password and grant privileges

     - Automatic method